-'Property Company v Property Trust' first published October 2022, second edition October 2023.
+'Property Company v Property Trust' first published October 2022, second edition October 2023, third edition October 2024.

+Copyright

-Copyright The right of Sarah Bradford and Tax Insider Ltd to be identified as the authors of this guide.
+The rights of Sarah Bradford and Tax Insider Ltd to be identified as the authors of this report have been asserted in accordance with the Copyright, Designs and Patents Act 1988.

-© 2023 Tax Insider Ltd
+© 2024 Tax Insider Ltd